Ngāi Tūhoe: 1916 police raid

-Historian James Belich describes the Urewera as one of the last zones of Māori autonomy, and the scene of the last case of armed Māori resistance: the 1916 New Zealand Police raid to arrest the Tūhoe prophet Rua Kenana.
+Historian James Belich describes Te Urewera as one of the last zones of Māori autonomy, and the scene of the last case of armed Māori resistance: the 1916 New Zealand Police raid to arrest the Tūhoe prophet, Rua Kēnana Hepetipa.

-On 2 April 1916 a 70-strong, and heavily armed, police party arrived at Maungapohatu to arrest him for sedition.
+On 2 April 1916 a 70-strong, and heavily armed, police party arrived at Maungapōhatu to arrest him for sedition.
 Because Rua's village was so remote, the police had to take a lot of equipment and camped on the way.
-They moved like a small army with wagons and pack-horses, and included New Zealand Herald photographer Arthur Breckon.
-So as not to alert the Maungapohatu village of their intention to spring an attack they did not wear their police uniforms till just before the raid.
-They were convinced that when they reached Maungapohatu there would be an ambush.
+They moved like a small army with wagons and pack-horses, and included The New Zealand Herald photographer Arthur Breckon.
+So as not to alert Maungapōhatu residents of their intention to spring an attack, they did not wear their police uniforms until just before the raid.
+They were convinced that when they reached the village there would be an ambush.

-There was no violent resistance from Rua personally, but his supporters fought a brisk half-hour gun battle with the police in which two Māori, including Rua's son Toko, were killed and two wounded.
+There was no violent resistance from Rua personally, but his supporters fought a half-hour gun battle with the police in which two Māori, including Rua's son Toko, were killed and two wounded.
 Four constables were also wounded.
 Rua was arrested and transported to Rotorua, his hair and beard removed.
 From Rotorua, with six other Māori prisoners including Whatu, Rua was transferred to Auckland and sent directly to Mount Eden prison.
 Rua was held, at first, on a nine months sentence imposed for the 1915 charges and now increased by his default of fines.
 After a trial on sedition which lasted 47 days, New Zealand's longest until 1977, he was found not guilty; but sentenced to one year's imprisonment for resisting the police.